2023M5T3-Inteli/2023-1a-t03-grupo6/src/backend/marcos.silva/a4.simple-api/src/interceptors/README.md

   'intercept' method is called automatically by Nest 'context' provides information on incoming request or outgoing response 'next' provides reference to next handler in controller

-* How Interceptor works:
-  - receives an Entity Instance eg User
-  - process instance into specific DTO that describes how to serialize data for the particular route handler
-  - sends a processed DTO instance to client